From the planar limit to M-theory

-In this paper, motivated by the work \cite{Fujita:2012cf}, we propose a novel approach to the very strong coupling, which is applicable to non-BPS quantities as well.
-A key observation of \cite{Fujita:2012cf} is that some results obtained in the planar limit (or equivalently in the 't Hooft limit: $N\to \infty$ with the 't Hooft coupling $\lambda$ fixed) are valid even in the very strongly coupled large-$N$ limit.
-In this paper, we go one step further.
-We conjecture that the 't Hooft limit and the very strongly coupled large-$N$ limit are identical in the sense that the order of the large-$N$ limit and the strong coupling limit commute.
-As a result, as long as there is no singularity separating the 't Hooft limit and the very strongly coupled large-$N$ limit, the expectation values of any physical observables in the very strongly coupled large-$N$ limit should be obtained by the analytic continuation from the 't Hooft limit.
+A key observation is that some results obtained in the planar limit are valid even in the very strongly coupled large-$N$ limit \cite{Fujita:2012cf}.
+In this letter, we go one step further: we provide evidence that the 't Hooft limit and the very strongly coupled large-$N$ limit are identical, and for a wide class of theories the physics in the very strongly coupled large-$N$ limit can be understood as soon as one solves the planar limit (The precise statement will be explained in the following sections).
+As simple examples, we demonstrate that the properties of the 6D ${\mathcal N}=(2,0)$ theory are calculated straightforwardly in our approach. \paragraph{Conjecture.---} Now we argue the properties of the very strongly coupled large-$N$ limit.
+Our conjecture is: \begin{enumerate} \item First, the very strongly coupled large-$N$ limit is well defined.

-This paper is organized as follows.
-In Sec.~\ref{sec:proposal} we explain our conjecture and evidence supporting it.
-After discussing when the analytic continuation is justified, in Sec.~\ref{sec:M5} we show several properties of the M5-branes are reproduced from five dimensional maximally supersymmetric Yang-Mills theory.
-Sec.~\ref{sec:discussion} is devoted to discussions and outlooks.